 Dorian’s floodwaters trap people in attics in North Carolina

 ATLANTIC BEACH, N.C.
-(AP) — A weakened Hurricane Dorian flooded homes on North Carolina’s Outer Banks on Friday with a fury that took even storm-hardened residents by surprise, forcing people to climb into their attics.
-Hundreds were feared trapped by high water, and neighbors used boats to rescue one another.
+(AP) — A weakened Hurricane Dorian flooded homes on North Carolina’s Outer Banks on Friday with a ferocity that took even storm-hardened residents by surprise, forcing people to retreat to their attics.
+Hundreds were feared trapped by high water.

-“We are flooding like crazy,” Ocracoke Island bookshop owner Leslie Lanier texted.
-“I have been here 32 years and not seen this.”
+“We are flooding like crazy,” she said, adding: “I have been here 32 years and not seen this.”

 In Buxton on Hatteras Island, close to where Dorian blew ashore, Radio Hatteras volunteer Mary Helen Goodloe-Murphy said that people were calling in to report that “houses are shaking like crazy” and that “it’s never been like this before.”